-Swim Guide helps to protect public health by showing people where the water is clean enough swim and alerting them to where the water is contaminated.
+Swim Guide helps protect public health by showing people where the water is clean enough to swim and alerts them to contamination.

-- Since our launch 350, 000 individuals have used Swim Guide to find a clean place to swim.
+- Since launching nearly two million individuals have used Swim Guide to find a clean place to swim.

-- 45 nonprofit and public organizations from Canada, the US, Mexico, and New Zealand have joined the Swim Guide Affiliates Program.
+- Forty five non-profit and public organizations from six countries have joined the Swim Guide Affiliates Program.

 Swim Guide’s momentum is the result of more and more people in more and more places asking “Is the water swimmable?”

-Swim Guide helped to prevent thousands of waterborne illnesses simply by making it easy for people to know when their water is contaminated and when it is clean for swimming.
+Swim Guide helps prevent thousands of waterborne illnesses simply by making it easy for people to know when their water is contaminated and when it is clean for swimming.

-Swim Guide is helping to identify sources of water pollution, so that together we can act to restore and maintain swimmable, drinkable, fishable waters.
+Swim Guide helps identify sources of water pollution, so together we can act to restore and maintain swimmable, drinkable, fishable waters.

-Swim Guide is working to strengthen the social, economical, and cultural connections between communities and their beaches to ensure long-term protection of clean waterfronts and to build public support for restoration of polluted areas.
+Swim Guide works to strengthen the social, economical and cultural connections between communities and their beaches, ensuring long-term protection of clean waterfronts and building public support for restoration of polluted areas.

 People love swimming in beautiful natural swimming spots.
 But most swimming and recreational water use sites that people visit are not monitored for water quality.